How to solve your QuickBooks raw materials inventory woes

 1. Negative inventory

-Negative inventory is essentially when you generate an invoice in QuickBooks when your stock level goes below zero.
+Negative inventory in QuickBooks happens when you generate an invoice and your stock level goes below zero.
 This might seem unlikely, but in the fast-moving world of manufacturing, this is very common.

-Now that might seem minor, but the problem is that once your inventory goes into the negatives, QuickBooks will falsely calculate your reports and accounts..
+That might seem like a minor issue, but once your inventory goes negative, QuickBooks will falsely calculate your reports and accounts.
 This includes your profits, COGS, cash-basis balance sheets, and QuickBooks chart of accounts for raw material inventory.

 2. Production issues

-This can cause real issues with your production because you could run out of materials for sales orders without even realizing if you use raw material inventory management QuickBooks as your main reference point.
+This can cause real problems with your production, like running out of materials for sales orders without even realizing it.

 3. Purchasing issues